Which is Better for Me? A Letter of Credit or Cash Against Documents?

 - Buyer and Seller agree to a commercial sale of goods, including quantities, product specifications, timing, destination, price, and terms of the sale.

-- Seller prepares order and organizes shipment of goods
+- Seller prepares orders and organizes shipment of goods

 Of note about Cash Against Documents: